ducaale/nyan/README.md

     )
 ```

 This will place an image in the middle of the screen.
 Make sure you have a file named `character.png` in a folder named `assets` inside your project for the code above to work.
-You can find images online at sites like http://icons.iconarchive.com/icons/icojam/animals/64/01-bull-icon.png, or you can make your own using an online sprite editor like this one https://www.piskelapp.com/.
+You can find images online at sites like [OpenGameArt](https://opengameart.org/), or you can make your own using an online sprite editor like [Piskel](https://www.piskelapp.com/).

 #### `nyan.new_text()`
 ```python